jupyter-server/enterprise_gateway/docs/source/getting-started-security.md

 Jupyter Enterprise Gateway is now configured to perform SSH tunneling on the five ZeroMQ kernel sockets as well as the communication socket created within the launcher and used to perform remote and cross-user signalling functionality.

-Should issues arise with respect to SSH tunneling, tunneling can be disabled via the environment variable `EG_ENABLE_TUNNELING=False`.
+Note that SSH tunneling is enabled by default.
+In order to troubleshoot related issues, tunneling can be disabled via the environment variable `EG_ENABLE_TUNNELING=False`.
 Note, there is no command-line or configuration file support for this variable.